-Admissions and Record Bldg, Rm 1339-A, (707) 256-1754 www.napavalley.edu/puente
+Admissions and Record Bldg., Rm 1339-E, (707) 256-7235 www.napavalley.edu/studentaffairs/Puente

 The Puente Project is an academic preparation program whose mission is to increase the number of educationally disadvantaged students who: enroll in four-year colleges, earn college degrees, and return to the community as mentors and leaders for future generations.
+Puente is an accelerated one-year, learning community program that focuses on Mexican-American and Latino literature and issues.
+The program is open to all students.
+For more information, please contact the Puente Counselor at the number listed.